OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

  | | | | |
  | | | | |

- While the models by Vedanth Baliga, Divya Muthu Krishnan and Chukwudi Okereafor had similar performances, as shown in the Table below, Okereafor's model was eventually selected because it was computationally lighter.
+ While the models by Vedanth Baliga and Divya Muthu Krishnan had performances close to Chukwudi Okereafor's 89%, Okereafor's model was eventually selected because it was computationally lighter.

  ### The Selected Model